UFC Fight Night: Kattar vs. Allen: Predictions & Analysis

 A few statistical edges stand out.
 Rodriguez throws significantly more leather — a 1.7 sig. strike per minute gap.
 Rodriguez is far more active with takedowns, averaging 2.0 more per 15 minutes.
 Weems has tighter striking defense, making opponents miss more often.

 The Pick: Christian Rodriguez over Joshua Weems.
-The model is firm on this one: Rodriguez at 78%.
-The market and our model are aligned — the line looks fair.
+The model is firm on this one: Rodriguez at 86%.
+Notably, the betting market has Rodriguez at 78% implied while our model sees 86% — a 8-point disagreement that could signal value.

 Methodology